tstorch/mint-works/rules_tst.md

 ### Setup

 * One of the four AIs is selected to represent your opponent.
 * The four Core Locations and two Deed Locations are placed in a line on the table, showing the *one player* resp. *closed* sides.
-Place in the following order: Producer, Wholesaler, Builder,Supplier, Leadership Council, Lotto.
+Place in the following order: Producer, Wholesaler, Builder, Supplier, Leadership Council, Lotto.
   * Advanced Setup

   One Advanced Location is selected at random and placed after the Lotto.